 - Nature worship is an age old custom in the Hindu religion and in many tribes.
 Sacred groves in forests are the result of this tradition.
 Such spots in forests are untouched by human intervention.

-- The Mundas and the Santhals of Chhota Nagpur region worship mahua (Bassia latifolia) and kadamba (Anthocaphalus cadmba) trees.
-Similarly, the tribals of Orissa and Bihar worship the tamarind (Tamarinudus indica) and mango (Mangifera indica); as part of wedding rituals.
+- The Mundas and the Santhals of Chhota Nagpur region worship mahua (Bassia latifolia) and kadamba (Anthocaphalus cadamba) trees.
+Similarly, the tribals of Orissa and Bihar worship the tamarind (Tamarindus indica) and mango (Mangifera indica), as part of wedding rituals.

 - Monkeys are considered the representatives of the Hindu god Hanuman.
 At most of the places people do not harm monkeys or langurs because of this belief.
 In and around Bishnoi villages in Rajasthan, chinkara, nilgai and peacocks are protected by the community and nobody harms them.